happydasch/turn_signals/README.md

 * turn on bike light (activated by buttons or by controller)

+* turn on bike light automatically using a brightness sensor

 * turn on additional led lights

+* increase and decrease brightness of additional lights

 * animated led turn signals